nim-nambi/content_scapper/README.md

-# content_scapper
+# Content Scapper
-Extract all text from a webpage removing all styles and effects.
+Extract all text from a webpage removing all styles and effects, using Beautiful soup and requests module.